dutinfo-projets4/documentation/source/index.html.md

 	]
 }
 ```

+> Returns

+> 404 - Can't find group with this ID

+> 410 - Successfully deleted

 This one deletes an group WITHOUT ASKING CONFIRMATION, that's the client's role.
 This also deletes every elements in it.